 • You’ll also need: Maple syrup, vanilla extract, cinnamon, and a pinch of salt.
 You can swap the maple syrup for honey, if preferred.

-How to Make Chia Seed Pudding
+How to Make Chia Seed Pudding with Coconut Milk

 Mix the coconut milk, almond milk, chia seeds, maple syrup, vanilla, cinnamon, and a pinch of salt in a glass jar with a lid.
 Then, cover with the lid and place it in the fridge for four hours up to overnight.

-Showing how to make chia seed pudding.
+showing how to make chia pudding with coconut milk.

 Just before serving, stir in a bit more almond milk to achieve your desired consistency.
 Sweeten to taste and then top it with your favorite berries, nuts, or a sprinkle of coconut.
 I like to drizzle honey over the top.

-Chia seed pudding in a glass jar.
+Coconut chia seed pudding being stirred in a glass jar.

 Troubleshooting Tips